Ready to get vaccinated?

 *FOR VACCINES OFFERED: Availability varies by state based on regulations.
 This is not an all-inclusive list of who should be vaccinated.
 Age restrictions apply.
 Available when a certified immunizer is on duty.

-*FOR $5 OFF $20 COUPON: Redeemable in store at CVS Pharmacy® and Longs Drugs® locations only for one-time use only between August 14, 2023 – December 31, 2023.
+*FOR $5 OFF $20 COUPON: Redeemable in store at CVS Pharmacy® and Longs Drugs® locations for one-time use only between August 14 through December 31, 2023.
 Coupon received via email after vaccination.
 Limit one per customer per eligible vaccine visit. $5 savings applied to total qualifying purchase of at least $20 (after other coupons and discounts are applied).
-Reward cannot be issued in Arkansas, New Jersey, New York, at Target or Schnucks locations, or at MinuteClinic® locations in Arkansas, Massachusetts, New Jersey, New York, Pennsylvania and Rhode Island.
+Limit one coupon per transaction.
+Reward cannot be issued in Arkansas, New Jersey and New York, at Target or Schnucks locations, or at MinuteClinic® locations in Arkansas, Massachusetts, New Jersey, New York, Pennsylvania and Rhode Island.
 Coupon is void if copied or transferred and where prohibited by law.
 Internet printed or counterfeit coupons prohibited.
 Original must be relinquished with purchase.
 ExtraCare® card required to receive savings.
-Coupon cannot be combined with any other CVS Pharmacy coupon, Coupon excludes alcohol, lottery, money orders, prescriptions and copays, pseudoephedrine/ephedrine products, postage stamps, prepaid cards, gift cards, newspapers and magazines, milk (where required by law or regulation), sale/promotional merchandise, bottle deposits, bus passes, hunting and fishing licenses and any imposed governmental fees or items reimbursed by a government health plan.
-Tax charged on precoupon price where required.
+Coupon cannot be combined with any other CVS Pharmacy coupon.
+Coupon excludes alcohol, bottle deposits, bus passes, copays, ephedrine/pseudoephedrine products, gift cards, hunting and fishing licenses, lottery tickets, magazines, milk (where required by law or regulation), money orders, newspapers, postage stamps, prepaid cards, prescriptions, sale or promotional merchandise, and any imposed governmental fees or items reimbursed by a government health plan.
+Tax charged on pre-coupon price where required.
 No cash back.
 Retailer’s coupon.
-Bearer assumes all sales/use tax liability.
-CVS reserves the right to modify this offer.
+Bearer assumes all sales and use tax liability.
+CVS® reserves the right to modify this offer.